jsdclxvi/Reforestation/README.md

-## I used to work for an origami company but they folded.
+## Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.